uvic-auvic/uvic-auvic.github.io/site/content/pages/team.md

 **Liam**

-## MECHANICAL TEAM
+### MECHANICAL TEAM

 **Lead Mechanical Engineer - Bob Noakes**:

-<p>First year mechanical engineering graduate student working with the bio-medical faculty.
+First year mechanical engineering graduate student working with the bio-medical faculty.
 Bob enjoys to hike on trails , camps in the wilderness, and is a tough guy.
-He is working on a buoyancy system for the submarine.</p>
+He is working on a buoyancy system for the submarine.

 **Karan Dere**